tunalagoona/postgres-playground/deadlock-prevention.md

 ### Explicit global lock

-We can make a table with locks to imitate global lock acquisition.
-The transactions will need to acquire this lock before starting up.
-By this we can serialize execution of transactions.
-This approach prevents **hold and wait** condition.
+We can make an auxiliary table carrying coarse-grained locks, which the clients will need to acquire before issuing any changes.
+This approach also prevents the **hold and wait** condition.

 ```
 psql> CREATE TABLE locks (